 An IAP hearing is designed to ensure that the appellant has a formal opportunity to present their case to an impartial body.
-A senior employee of the Institute and also an employee from the Institute's Q&S department with be present.
+A senior employee of the Institute and also an employee from the Institute's QA&S department will be present.
 Two additional independent panel members will be drawn from a larger pool of individuals who are not directly employed by the Institute.